bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 84°
+- 83°
-- Windy and Overcast
+- Breezy and Partly Cloudy
 - 58% humidity
 - 18 mph wind
-- 88% cloud cover
+- 55% cloud cover
-- 47 AQI 🟩
+- 49 AQI 🟩
-- 0.38 inches of rain expected in the next 48 hours
+- 0.41 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>